- Therapy Modalities Glossary

 Uses

-What do Biofeedback and Neurofeedback treat?
+What conditions does Biofeedback and Neurofeedback Training treat?

-• Students, athletes, professionals, parents, folks with certain injuries or learning disabilities
+- Students, athletes, professionals, parents, folks with certain injuries or learning disabilities

-• Anyone seeking to optimize functioning, emotional regulation, and peak performance goals may benefit from biofeedback and NFT.
+- Anyone seeking to optimize functioning, emotional regulation, and peak performance goals may benefit from biofeedback and NFT.

 Biofeedback may be a fit for those searching for a more natural treatment option; that is, hoping for results with or without other therapies or medications.